-My father describes Joseph's rented house as being a 'tar shack' - just a small, 3-room cottage covered with tar paper.
+My father describes Joseph's house as being a 'tar shack' - just a small, 3-room cottage sitting along a dirt road that ran up a valley from the Juniata River.
 Lillian and son David slept on cots during their summer visits.
 There was no running water, electricity or indoor toilets.
-Joseph spent the rest of his life in the 1930's living at that location.
-He lived alone and did not own an automobile, but probably spent many a meal with his sister up the road, who was a good cook.
+Joseph's cottage was located on the west side of today's route T330 (Henderson Hollow Road).